 The Rule establishes the Policy Register.
 You can find out more about the Policy Register here, and in clauses 15, 18, 19, and 21 of the Rule.

+The associated Policies Development and Review Procedures came into effect on 15 February 2012.
 The procedures set out the necessary steps to:

 - Get an approved policy document (policy, procedures or local provisions) registered or get guidelines or other documents linked to a registered document.
-The relevant form can be completed here.